 Disk Drill can also create a macOS Big Sur USB installer for you, which comes in handy if you would rather avoid creating one using Terminal commands.
 To create a macOS Big Sur USB installer drive:

 Step 1.
-Download the macOS Big Sur beta.
+Download macOS Big Sur.

 Step 2.
 Launch Disk Drill.